roblevintennis/rapid-workflow-book/chapters/01_preface.md

 **Special acknowledgement**

-I feel obliged to commend Addy Osmani on his countless community contributions, particularly in developer education, and acknowledge that seeing the impact of his work inspired me to write myself.
-Also, the book: [Essential JS Design Patterns][addy] is where I shamelessly lifted the pandoc build process being used here!
+I feel obliged to commend [Addy Osmani][addy] on his countless community contributions, particularly in developer education, and would like to acknowledge that seeing the impact of his work is part of what inspired me to write works like this myself.
+If you haven't already, you should check out his book: [Essential JS Design Patterns][addybook] is where I shamelessly lifted the pandoc build process being used here!